KASN: UPN affiliation

-In 2003, management with KLRT–KASN fought Nielsen Media Research over an issue it believed was leading to ratings misstatements for channel 38.
+In 2003, management with KLRT and KASN fought Nielsen Media Research over an issue it believed was leading to ratings misstatements for channel 38.
 It ascribed precipitous ratings declines for some of its syndicated shows to an undersampled Black audience in the Little Rock designated market area; this most severely affected sitcoms with primarily Black casts like Moesha and The Hughleys, which went from pulling nine to twelve percent of the marketplace to a zero share.
 The Media Rating Council, which accredits television ratings, agreed with the station's contention that the Black audience was undersampled in the May 2003 survey but did not discard the ratings.

 CW affiliation

 In January 2006, UPN and The WB announced they would merge that fall to form The CW.
 Clear Channel affiliated three stations with the network that April, in Cincinnati, Salt Lake City, and KASN in Little Rock.
 KASN affiliated with The CW when that network launched on September 18.